grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-gauge/index.md

 ![Bar gauge with multiple rows of data displaying last row](/media/docs/grafana/panels-visualizations/screenshot-grafana-12.1-bargauge-example4.png)

 By default, the visualization is configured to [calculate](#value-options) a single value per column or series and to display only the last set of data.
-However, it derives the min and max from the full dataset even if those values aren’t visible.
-In this example, that means only the last row of data is displayed in the gauges and the min and max values are defined as 2 and 20, pulled from the whole data set.
+However, it derives the minimum and maximum from the full dataset even if those values aren’t visible.
+In this example, that means only the last row of data is displayed in the gauges and the minimum and maximum values are defined as 2 and 20, pulled from the whole dataset.

 If you want to show one gauge per cell you can change the [Show](#show) setting from [Calculate](#calculate) to [All values](#all-values) and each bar is labeled by concatenating the text column with each value's column name.